 Although the Open Meetings Law does not entitle citizens to speak at a meeting, citizens may request the opportunity to address the body at a meeting.
 Public bodies can facilitate citizen participation by allocating time for public comment structured by reasonable rules of conduct, such as advance deadlines for requesting an opportunity to speak, and reasonable time limits for oral comments.

 In other words, public participation at board meetings is determined solely by the board itself.
+Best practices would be to have a policy on public participation, so that each request is treated in the same manner.

 Penalties for Violations